Launch an online presence that makes it simple to attract, win, and serve clients

 Everyone is familiar with Wikipedia.
-Despite what they may teach in schools, it’s one of the most reliable and trusted sources of information on the internet.
+It has become one of the most reliable and trusted sources of information on the internet.
 As such, creating a Wikipedia page for your business can help legitimize your business, create a space where people can read news about your website, and ultimately drive traffic back to your website.

-Speaking of trusted and informational websites, let’s talk about Trustpilot.
-Trustpilot is an online platform dedicated to giving consumers a voice.
+Speaking of trusted and informational websites, Trustpilot is an online platform dedicated to giving consumers a voice.
 It allows people to review and promote businesses they like, as well as share negative experiences with other users on the platform.
-You can use Trustpilot to your advantage by requesting that your customers review you on the site.
+Use Trustpilot to your advantage by requesting that your customers review you on the site.
 You can then share positive reviews directly on your website, boosting your reputation and credibility.